firstdraft/turbo_transition/README.md

 <%= link_to "Back", events_path, turbo_transition: "slideInLeft" %>
 ```

-Perhaps there could be an initializer to set a global default value for `turbolinks_transition`.
+Perhaps there could be an initializer to set a global default value for `turbo_transition`.

 ## Implementation